 The Kelvingrove Art Gallery and Museum, Glasgow

-A wonderful place to escape the wind, rain and/or cold, this also happens to be Scotland’s most popular art gallery and museum.
-It’s exhibitions are very wide ranging, from contemporary and fine art pieces to life size fossil displays and exhibits on life in the natural world (as well as homegrown corners for the people of Glasgow).
+A wonderful place to escape the wind, rain or cold, this also happens to be Scotland’s most popular art gallery and museum.
+It’s exhibitions are very wide ranging, from contemporary and fine art pieces, to life size fossil displays and exhibits on life in the natural world (as well as homegrown corners for the people of Glasgow).
 It really has something to keep any age or area of interest happy on a blowy winter afternoon.

 .